 How the sewer line cleanout works

-A sewer line is a large pipe that connects every sink, shower, and toilet in your house to the main sewer line in the city.
-If one toilet, sink, or other facility causes a block on the line, all other facilities are affected, which calls for immediate action.
-Unblocking the sewer system is easy if you have a cleanout in the house or the compound.
-Note that the service fee for unblocking the sewer system will partly depend on how easily a plumber can access it; you pay higher if there is no cleanout or don’t know its location.
+A sewer line is a large pipe that connects every sink, shower, and toilet in your house to the municipal sewer line in the city.
+If one toilet, sink, or other facility causes a block on the septic line, all other facilities are affected, which calls for immediate action.
+Unblocking the sewer system is easy if you have a sewer cleanout in the house or the compound.
+Note that the service fee for unblocking the waste disposal system will partly depend on how easily a plumber can access it; you pay higher if there is no cleanout or don’t know its location.

 A homeowner has various options when they need to find the cleanout.
 A sewer cleanout is a safety feature among the utilities.
 One should always know their location from the day they move into a house.
 However, it is easy to identify the cleanout, and sometimes you do not need professional help.
 That is not always the case since there are times when the cleanout is buried in the compound.
 Here are the various ways to locate a sewer drain cleanout.

 - Professional services – In some cases, observing the compound and looking at the plot plan does not yield any results.
-This could be the case for old houses or those whose plans are poorly done.
+This could be the case for old houses or those whose plans are poorly done or the case of a buried sewer cleanout.
 Therefore, calling a professional service may be the only option.
-You can quickly locate the cleanout access with expert help regardless of whether it is inside the house, sticking out, or buried in the compound.
-Plumbers have the tools and expertise to trace, replace, and repair parts of a drainage system.
+You can quickly locate the outdoor cleanout access with expert help regardless of whether it is inside the house, sticking out, or buried in the compound.
+Plumbers have the tools and expertise to trace, replace, and repair parts of a drainage plumbing system.
 Whether that’s using a modern technique called trenchless sewer repair or using variety of other ways to unclog your sewer, you can always be confident with their expertise.
 They can also discern why your drainage system is often clogging and give you professional advice on the same.
-Furthermore, professional plumbers will cause little or no damage when finding the sewer cleanout.
-Even better, a plumber may fix any damages caused on some walls if the cleanout was underneath one.
-One other advantage is that a plumber can install the sewer line cleanout if there is none in the compound.
+Furthermore, professional plumbers will cause little or no damage when finding the sewer cleanouts.
+Even better, a plumber may fix any damages caused on some walls if the sewer cleanout was underneath one.
+One other advantage is that a plumber can install the lateral sewer line cleanout if there is none in the compound.
 And even though this adds to the service cost, it is well worth it unless you will be moving out of the house the same day.